adamgonzls/100-days-1/log.md

 1. React(20 mins)

 **Thoughts:**
 Typed `npx create-react-app directory-name` to create a React app using boilerplate code and typed `npm start` to get a basic React app up and running.
 Removed most of the boilerplate and wrote a new component.
+*Class Component* *Simple Component*

 **Today's Links:**
 1. [Getting Started with React - An Overview and Walkthrough Tutorial](https://www.taniarascia.com/getting-started-with-react/)